 On April 1, 2013, Capricor entered into a sublease with Reprise Technologies, LLC, a limited liability company which is wholly owned by Dr. Frank Litvack, the Company's Executive Chairman and member of its Board of Directors, for \$2,500 per month.
-The sublease is on a month-to-month basis.
-For each of the six months periods ended June 30, 2020 and 2019, Capricor recognized \$15,000 in sublease income from the related party.
+The sublease was on a month-to-month basis and was terminated effective September 1, 2020.
+For the nine months periods ended September 30, 2020 and 2019, Capricor recognized \$20,000 and \$22,500, respectively, in sublease income from the related party.
 Sublease income is recorded as a reduction to general and administrative expenses.